MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 ## Enable or disable the Copilot in time entry feature

 This feature is currently in preview state and **can only be accessed on environments hosted in the "NAM" Azure region**.
-Please confirm with your tenant admin before trying to access this feature.
+Confirm with your tenant admin before trying to access this feature.

 To enable Copilot in time entry, follow these steps.